elm/projects/README.md

 There are still some cool things we can do though!

-  1. Make possible to read documentation for packages *without* an internet connection.
-  2. Figure out if new versions of packages exist and give notifications.
+  1. Figure out if new versions of packages exist and give notifications.
 Maybe have information about upgrade costs based on API diffs and number of uses of changed or removed values.

-## Elm installers

-Elm is a cross-platform tool.
-One implication is that users of each platform have different expectations of how to install Elm.

-Installers that would be nice to support:

-- Arch
-- NixOS
-- [Docker](https://registry.hub.docker.com) - Something official that would be maintained, the existing ones are stale.
-Useful in a context where Elm runs in some deployed/sandboxed setting.
-- ...Add another if you know something that would benefit users
+  2. Make possible to read documentation for packages *without* an internet connection.